How Mobile Game Localization Can Widen Your Audience Worldwide

-English language support will only enable your mobile game to reach a certain number of people, but Mobile Game Localization will significantly increase your potential market.
+English language support will only enable your mobile game to reach a certain number of people, but mobile game localization will significantly increase your potential market.
 Think bigger and aim for world dominance.
-Game localization will help your mobile app reach a wider audience.

-Here are some insights on the app market and tips on mobile game localization.
+Here are some insights into the app market and tips on mobile game localization.

 Plan for mobile game localization

-Uber for instance embraced the Chinese app market by using red cars as icons in the app, instead of the traditional black or blue ones seen in the Western version of its application.
+For instance, before Uber sold its business in PRC to Didi Chuxing, the brand used red cars as icons in the Chinese app instead of the traditional black or blue ones seen in the Western version of its application.
+Also, Uber’s logo is localized for different countries and sometimes even customized for the cities.

 Minimum Viable Product